HSLUDEM/DEM_Documentation/docs/source/modelling_method/demand/electricity.rst

 References
 ^^^^^^^^^^^

-Arthur Rinaldi, Héctor Ramirez, Benjamin Schroeteler, & Marco Meier.
-(2022). *The role of energy storage technologies in the context of the Swiss energy transition (SwissStore)* [Data set].
+Rinaldi, A., Ramirez, H., Schroeteler, B., & Meier, M. (2022). *The role of energy storage technologies in the context of the Swiss energy transition (SwissStore)* [Data set].
 Zenodo. |Rinaldi2022_link|

 .. |Rinaldi2022_link| raw:: html